teleplayer123/MyCoin/readme.md

 to install updated dependencies.
 This [requirements.txt](requirements.txt) file was made on a linux os, so if you are using windows, you may need to install the dependencies one by one...
 This fix is on my todo list.

+Run [run_proxy.py](run_proxy.py) and [run_server.py](run_server.py) in seperate terminals or a multiplexer.
+Upon execution, the server programs will each ask for a password which is *"password"*, despite the fact you should never under any circumstances use that as an actual password.
+For the purpose of this example, this should not pose to much risk, as long as you are connecting to local nodes (aka loopback address's like 127.0.0.1/24).

+![runservers](images/startservers.png)

-Another problem may accure with the validations of ssl certificates.
+A problem may accure with the validations of ssl certificates.
 Although I have tested this on different machines with success, if this is a problem, [here](#Fix_Certs) is a fix.

-Run [run_proxy.py](run_proxy.py) and [run_server.py](run_server.py) in seperate terminals or a multiplexer:

-![runservers](images/startservers.png)

 Then run [app.py](app.py) in another terminal, which provides a gui to create a new wallet, and make transactions.